Disaster Recovery Done Right: Trust Atlas for Commercial Water Damage Restoration in Carrollton, TX.

 Tell me a little bit about yourself.

-What do you do in your role as City Attorney for the City of Carrollton?
+What do you do in your role as Library Director for the City of Carrollton?

 What is your favorite part about your job?